enaix/smartwheel-colorpicker/README.md

 ## This is the color picker component of [smarthwheel-core](https://github.com/enaix/smartwheel-core).
 Forked from [pyqt-colorpicker](https://github.com/nlfmt/pyqt-colorpicker)

+Note: this project uses pyqtdarktheme by default, but it is not imported.

 Simple visual Color Picker with a modern UI created with PyQt5 to easily get color input from the user.

 ![colorpicker](https://user-images.githubusercontent.com/71983360/95017068-408f8100-0657-11eb-8001-a6788e94abba.png)